archkata2021t17/sysops-squad/4. ADRs/007 MicroserviceApproach.md

-# 1. Will Use Uber Model for (Self) Assigment of Tickets
+# 1. Will Use Uber Model for (Self) Assignment of Tickets

 Date: